-When OpenAI announced a red status this month to refocus its teams on competing with Google, we were all reminded of December three years ago, when the roles of the two companies were completely reversed, with Google sounding the alarm to keep up with OpenAI.
+When OpenAI announced a red status this moh to refocus its teams on competing with Google, we were all reminded of December three years ago, when the roles of the two companies were completely reversed, with Google sounding the alarm to keep up with OpenAI.
 The result of this decision was revealed some time later; When the first massive wave of layoffs in the history of Google took place.

 According to Wired, the question now arises as to whether the developer of ChatGPT might make similar layoffs early next year.
 This speculation sets the stage for a look at a set of predictions about what might happen in the coming year.

-publication Misinformation about data centers
+publication Misinformation about data ceers

 Showing bots everywhere

-The artificial intelligence bubble may burst
+The artificial ielligence bubble may burst

-Training artificial intelligence agents for work
+Training artificial ielligence ages for work

 AI can reduce the need for manpower by responding to needs such as customer service inquiries.
 These tools are often trained with data that is artificially generated by computers or collected by observing the activity of employees who are paid to perform simulated tasks.